Teach Your Children To Save!

 Teach your child to save, as early as age 5

-At this young stage, kids are able to pay attention to sorting and remembering the different coins and dollars and learn the very basic beginning math concepts of earning money (adding) and spending money (subtracting) as well as and the concept of saving.
+At this young stage, kids are able to pay attention to sorting and remembering the different coins and dollars and learn the very basic beginning math concepts of earning money (adding) and spending money (subtracting) as well as the concept of saving.

 Want a great visual way to teach kids to save?
 Neale Godfrey, author of Money Doesn’t Grow On Trees: A Parent’s Guide to Raising Financially Responsible Children recommends helping kids split up money they earn or receive in four separate glass jars this way: